ezEngine/docs/docs/assets/asset-browser.md

 ## Filter by Folder

-On the bottom left the asset browser displays all [data directories (TODO)](../projects/data-directories.md).
+On the bottom left the asset browser displays all [data directories](../projects/data-directories.md).
 When you select a folder in this tree view, the asset browser will only display assets located below that folder.

 ### Show Assets in Sub-Folders